eliasricano/eliasricano/README.md

 - 👋 Hi, I’m @eliasricano
-- 👀 I’m interested in music, videogames and data science
+- 👀 I’m interested in music, videogames and building cool audio software
-- 🌱 I’m currently learning python basics
+- 🌱 I’m currently learning Java, Python and Computer Science :)
-- 💞️ I’m looking to collaborate on small student projects for practice
+- 💞️ I’m looking to collaborate on projects for practice

 <!---
 eliasricano/eliasricano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.